The Mission of the CTLA

 Lunch buffet will open at 11:45 a.m.

-The CTLA thanks the Institute For Global Engagement for their generous support of this event.
+The CTLA thanks the Department of Music for their generous support of this event.

 Recently at Community Friday